-When the 2015 CAP was adopted, only three Carbon Farm Plans had been completed, demonstrating the exciting potential for agricultural to be a net carbon sink.
-In the development of this CAP, the County engaged a team of agricultural stakeholders who have led the research and development as well as implementation support for the leading-edge work done in Marin County to date.
-This team included the Marin Resource Conservation District, UCCE Marin, Marin Agricultural Land Trust, and the Carbon Cycle Institute, who worked with the County to provide a more robust understanding of the potential of carbon sequestration on working lands.
+When the 2015 CAP was adopted, only three Carbon Farm Plans had been completed, demonstrating the exciting potential for agriculture to be a net carbon sink.
+In the development of this CAP, the County engaged a team of agricultural stakeholders who have led the research and development as well as implementation support for the leading-edge carbon farm planning and implementation work done in Marin County to date.
+This team included the Marin Resource Conservation District, UCCE Marin, Marin Agricultural Land Trust, and the Carbon Cycle Institute, who worked with the County to provide a more robust understanding of both GHG dynamics and the potential of carbon sequestration on working lands.